LYK-love/LYK-love.github.io/source/_posts/Neural-Networks.md

 This article is a step-by-step explanation of neural networks which are extensively used in machine learning.
 It only involves the most basic case where both the input and output of a neuron are **scalars** (1-D tensors).
 But the idea holds for other dimensions.
-For higher dimensions, please reter to []()
+For higher dimensions, please reter to [Derivatives, Backpropagation, and Vectorization](https://lyk-love.cn/2024/01/25/derivatives-backpropagation-and-vectorization/)

 <!--more-->